-LMDC will contract with one or more entities to provide administrative services in connection with this Residential Grant Program.
-The program administrator(s) and the LMDC staff will establish specific guidelines for the program based on the criteria for the Residential Grant Program in this proposed Partial Action Plan.
+LMDC contracted with multiple entities to provide administrative services in connection with this Residential Grant Program.
+The program administrator(s) and LMDC staff established specific guidelines for the program based on the criteria for the Residential Grant Program as described in this Partial Action Plan.